Skip to main content

 Port Conflicts

-If port 3000 or 5432 is in use, cubby dev automatically finds alternatives:
+If the default app port is in use, cubby dev automatically finds an alternative:

 Stopping Development